commanderx16/x16-docs/X16 Reference - Appendix A - Sound.md

 ```
 On the YM2151 using channel 0, plays in the current octave an **A&#9839;** [half note<sup>?</sup>](a "minim") followed by an **A** [quarter note<sup>?</sup>](a "crotchet"), followed by **C** dotted quarter note, followed by **G&#9837;** dotted [eighth note<sup>?</sup>](a "quaver").

-Lengths and dots set the default length for subsequent notes and rests that don't otherwise have a length modifier.
+Lengths and dots after the note name or rest set the length just for the current note or rest.
+To set the default length for subsequent notes and rests, use the `L` macro.

 ### Rests